qilin-zhang/qilin-zhang.github.io/_pages/bio.md

 ---
-title: Short Biography
+title: Qilin Zhang's Short Biography
-subtitle: Qilin Zhang
+subtitle: as appeared in some IEEE journal articles
 permalink: /bio/
 ---